gitlabhq/gitlab-runner/docs/executors/custom.md

 At this point, GitLab Runner knows everything about the job (where and how it's going to run).
 The only thing left is for the environment to be set up so the job can run.
 GitLab Runner will execute the executable that is specified in `prepare_exec`.

-This is responsible for setting up the environment (for example, creating the virtual machine or container, or anything else).
+This is responsible for setting up the environment (for example, creating the virtual machine or container, services or anything else).
 After this is done, we expect that the environment is ready to run the job.

 This stage is executed only once, in a job execution.